 The Catherine Circle, the McAuley Community Services for Women giving circle, was launched on June 23 2016.
 It was a great celebration to 'announce' the first projects funded by the Circle.
 Our CEO Jocelyn Bignold talked about how advocacy works, and Louise Doyle, CEO of the Besen Family Foundation, launched the Circle and inspired those present when she spoke about the power of giving.

-The Catherine Circles funded projects for 2016
+Findings from 2016 The Catherine Circles projects

 Safe at Home